Just a moment...

 Press 'Enter' after typing page number.

-Issue (i): Whether a bona fide third party secured creditor with a prior interest can enforce its claim against attached property despite attachment under the PMLA.
+Issue (i): Whether a bona fide third-party secured creditor having a prior interest in attached properties can enforce its security despite attachment under the Prevention of Money-laundering Act, 2002.